7 Free Tools to Simplify Knitting Pattern Design

 Google Sheets

-Google Sheets is a free, web-based spreadsheet maker, similar to Microsoft Excel, and it’s what I use to design and grade all of my knitting patterns.
-It is truly fantastic!
+Google Sheets is a free, web-based spreadsheet maker similar to Microsoft Excel.
+I use it to design and grade all of my knitting patterns, and my students use it, too!
+It is truly fantastic.

 Tool 4: Pattern Writing, Tech Editing and Test Knitting